Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 The main aims for this website are;

 * To provide users enough information about the school as outlined on the user's story, **Who's this website for?** section.
-To achieve this, there are basic courses and accommodation details on home page and more details are available on courses and accommodation pages, that can be accessed on home page easily, by selecting the option on the menu or clicking **More Details** button.
-The price list, that users usually want to see, is available from the menu as well as **Price List** button on courses and accommodation sections.
+To achieve this, there are basic courses and accommodation details on **Home** page and more details are available on **Courses** and **Accommodation** pages, that can be accessed on **Home** page easily, by selecting the option on the menu or clicking **More Details** button.
+The price list, that users usually want to see, is available from the menu as well as **Price List** button on **Courses** and **Accommodation** sections.
 School address and telephone number are on the footer as expected with a link of google maps
 * To provide users easy access to contact and booking process as outlined on the user's story, **Who's this website for?** section.
 To achieve this, there is a very simple **Contact Us Form** available on top and bottom of each page.
 There is a **Registration Form**, which is designed in a very user friendly format, on the menu so users can access these from anywhere on the website

 Below tables show what should be included on the website to make the website valuable to the users.
 I would like to implement all of them on the website, however `Different Languages` and `Quotation Calculator` are not implemented due to lack of my current skills.